-My sister-in-law and SOTD contributor Lauren shared a packing list she had been putting together and editing since her first vacation with my niece, Brinley.
+My sister-in-law shared a packing list she had been putting together and editing since her first vacation with my niece.
 As we were joining them on our spring Disney trip, she passed along her list for my use.

 After the trip, I edited this list based on our family’s needs and included all the things I learned along the way.
 Lucky for you, I’ve put together my new Toddler Packing List here which you can DOWNLOAD for your own use!
 Check out a few things I’ve highlighted below that you might not have thought of prior to your trip: